Gerry Lucey

-Gerard "Gerry" Lucey is an Irish retired footballer who coaches the Hofstra University Pride women's soccer team.
+Gerard "Gerry" Lucey is an Irish retired footballer and coach.

 Player

-Lucey began his career with Home Farm F.C. in his native Ireland.
+Lucey began his career with Home Farm in his native Ireland.
 He also played for Albertslund IF and Kobenhavns Boldklub.
 In 1990, Lucey moved to the United States where he attended New York Institute of Technology, playing one season on the school's soccer team.
 In 1991, he transferred to C.W.
 Post where he played three more seasons of collegiate soccer.
 After graduating from C.W.
 Post in 1994, Lucey played on local amateur teams.
 In 1996, he joined the North Jersey Imperials of the USISL Pro League.
 On July 30, 1997, the MetroStars of Major League Soccer called up Lucey for an exhibition game against the Long Island Rough Riders.
 In 1998, he moved to the Rough Riders where he played for three seasons.